 The rapture will be followed by a seven-year period called “the Tribulation.”
 During the first 3 ½ years anti-Christ will keep up much of his charade as he consolidates his power, but mid-way through the Tribulation, he will go into the rebuilt Jewish temple in Jerusalem and set himself up to be worshiped, as Paul said “he sits as God in the temple of God.”

 Daniel called this the “abomination of desolation” (Daniel 11-12) and Jesus used the same phrase in talking about the events of the last days (Matt.
 24.15; Mk.
 13.14).
 This will set in motion the events leading up to the 2nd Coming of Christ—the “Day of the Lord.”

-While it’s clear that no one knows the day or the time, it’s probably much closer than many want to believe!
-In the meantime, we need to be praying and interceding for our nation just as Daniel did for his.
-Pray for the repentance of our people and godly wisdom for our leaders.
+While it’s clear that no one knows the day or the time when these events will be set in motion, it’s probably much closer than many want to believe!
+In the meantime, we need to be praying for our nation just as Daniel did for his (see our Old Testament reading).

 9 Then the LORD said to Cain, “Where is Abel your brother?”
 And he said, “I do not know.
 Am I my brother’s keeper?”
 10 He said, “What have you done?
 The voice of your brother’s blood is crying to Me from the ground.
 11 Now you are cursed from the ground, which has opened its mouth to receive your brother’s blood from your hand.